×

 • AI-generated translation refers to the process of using artificial intelligence, particularly machine learning models, to automatically translate text or speech from one language to another.
 These systems, such as neural machine translation models, analyze large datasets of multilingual content to learn patterns and associations between languages.
 The generated translations are based on statistical probabilities and context learned during training.

-Originally, it was planned to kidnap "Number 43" of the 11,999 Euro expensive and limited to 50 pieces Futa LTD Edition just for a few action shots to supplement our showroom afterwards with 2-3 riding photos.
-However, riding the relatively light e-road bike at 12.5 kg was so much fun that a small review was created at the start of spring.
-In the process, two points of criticism were identified, one of which is purely subjective and the other does not represent a big problem and can be quickly resolved.
+Originally, the plan was to just take "Number 43" of the 11,999 Euro* expensive and limited to 50 pieces Futa LTD Edition for a few action shots, to supplement our Showroom afterwards with 2-3 riding photos.
+However, riding the relatively light e-road bike weighing 12.5 kg was so much fun that it led to a small review at the beginning of spring.
+In the process, two points of criticism were identified, one of which is purely subjective and the other is not a major problem and can be quickly resolved.

 • Ducati Futa Limited Edition on the RoadDucati Futa Limited Edition on the RoadDucati Futa Limited Edition on the Road